secretstartups/handbook/resellers/partner-enablement/index.html.md

 # Basic Presales Knowledge
 {: .gitlab-orange}

-## Please get to know GitLab, what it is, what it offers, and what it does.
+## Please get to know GitLab, what it is, what it offers, and what it does
 {: .gitlab-purple}

 1. GitLab [promo video](https://player.vimeo.com/video/702922416) on [https://about.gitlab.com](https://about.gitlab.com) (1 min)